AndreusAxolotl/Muria/README.md

 ## Planet

-Muria is located past Gleba, but before Aquilo.
-While the route to it is guarded by big asteroids, this planet can be reached before Aquilo, only requiring Gleban and Vulcanusian tech.
+Muria is an Inner Planet located between the orbits of Gleba and Fulgora.
 On the planet you'll have to mine chlorine salts and process them by letting lichens free the metals from the chlorine.
 This process releases a ton of acids in the air, which will corrode your factory to shreds.
 To fight this threat (that you cause) you'll have to separate the various parts of your factory, alongside growing the towering eschatotaxite fungi, masters of acid neutralization that will protect your factory from the acidic air (that you released).
 More info on the corrosive air is in-game.

 ## Resources